MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/cannot-access-archive-mailbox-with-full-access.md

 ## Workarounds - Method 2

-First, reconfigure User B mailbox permissions to grant User A Full Access permissions **without** automapping enabled.
-Follow the steps in [How to remove automapping for a shared mailbox in Outlook for Office 365](https://docs.microsoft.com/outlook/troubleshoot/profiles-and-accounts/remove-automapping-for-shared-mailbox).
+First, reconfigure User B's mailbox permissions to grant User A Full Access permissions **without** automapping enabled.
+To do so, follow the steps in [How to remove automapping for a shared mailbox in Outlook for Office 365](/outlook/troubleshoot/profiles-and-accounts/remove-automapping-for-shared-mailbox).

-Then, create a new Outlook profile for the shared User B mailbox.
-To create a profile, follow these steps:
+Then, create a new Outlook profile for the shared User B's mailbox:

 1. In Outlook, select **File** > **Account Settings** > **Manage Profiles**.
 2. Select **Show Profiles** > **Add**.
 3. In the **Profile Name** box, type a name for the profile, and then select **OK**.
-4. When prompted, input the credentials for User A.
+4. When you're prompted, enter the credentials for User A.